 - Focus on the most pressing issues in the Asia-Pacific

 - Exposure to emerging areas of human rights scholarship in the Asia-Pacific

 At the end of the program, students graduate with a firm grounding in the philosophical, political, institutional, legal, sociological and cultural dimension of human rights and democratisation.
 The Master of Human Rights and Democratisation (Asia-Pacific region) brings the study of human rights and democracy to life.

-We are pleased to announce a scholarship is now available for a suitably qualified, local mid-career professionals working human rights and democratisation to join the Master of Human Rights and Democratisation (Asia Pacific) (MHRD) program in Spring Semester, 2014.
+Scholarships for 2015-16 for suitably qualified, local mid-career professionals working in human rights and democratisation to join the Master of Human Rights and Democratisation (Asia Pacific) (MHRD) program will re-open in September 2014.
 The scholarship will cover course fees to the value of 60 credit points of domestic student tuition at the University of Sydney and partner universities.
 It is available to citizens and permanent residents of Australia and New Zealand.
 Please note the scholarship will not include a stipend or living costs.
-Applications for the Local MHRD Scholarship are open until 11 April 2014.
-An application form is available here.